gcc3/simple-ai-chat/README.md

 2. Create necessary files.
    Create `.env` from `.env.example`
-   Create `role.csv` from `role.csv.example` (optional)
-   `role.csv.example` is got from https://github.com/f/awesome-chatgpt-prompts
-   * `db.sqlite` will be created automatically.
+   Other files `db.sqlite`, `role.csv`, `log.config` will be created automatically.
+   * `role.csv.example` is from https://github.com/f/awesome-chatgpt-prompts

 3. Build and run the app.
    `$ npm run build`
    `$ npm run dev` or `$npm start`

-Node (Node AI)
+AI Link (node)
 --------------

-Simple AI is able to link to any AI (node) or data source in an OpenAI compatible format.
+Simple AI is able to link to any AI or data source in an OpenAI compatible format.

 * Request example: